Azure/azure-powershell-common/src/Authentication.Abstractions/README.md

 ### IExtensibleSettings
 Base interface for serializable settings classes.
 Interface allows a single extension implementation that applies to all implementing interfaces and classes.
 ### IFileProvider
-Base abstration for shared file data - allows implementations that provide thread-safe and process safe file access.
+Base abstraction for shared file data, especially used in IProfileProvider implementations- allows implementations that provide thread-safe and process-safe file access to shared files, or store files in memory.
 ### IHyakAuthenticationFactory
 Abstract factory for authentication classes compatible with .Net Hyak generated clients
 ### IHyakClientAction